Convex MPC Whole Body Control RL Policy 2026

 on the Unitree G1

 BHEEMA is a model predictive control based locomotion system for the Unitree G1 humanoid.
-I built the entire control stack from the ground up, following the MIT Cheetah 3 convex MPC framework and adapting it for a bipedal platform with passive ankles.
+I built the whole control stack myself, following the MIT Cheetah 3 convex MPC framework and adapting it for a bipedal platform with passive ankles.

-The G1 has no actuated ankles, which changes everything.
+The G1 has no actuated ankles, and this matters a lot.
 Most bipedal MPC formulations assume 12 degrees of force control per step.
-The G1 only gives you 6 since each foot is effectively a point contact.
-The entire MPC had to be built around that constraint.
+The G1 only gives you 6, because each foot is basically a point contact.
+So I had to build the whole MPC around that constraint.

-The system runs entirely in MuJoCo with hardware-matched actuator limits.
-The MPC plans at 16 Hz, the whole-body controller executes at 200 Hz, and the physics runs at 2000 Hz.
-The robot stands indefinitely and walks forward with an alternating gait for over 20 seconds.
+The system runs in MuJoCo with hardware matched actuator limits.
+The MPC plans at 16 Hz, the whole body controller runs at 200 Hz, and the physics runs at 2000 Hz.
+The robot stands as long as I want and walks forward with an alternating gait for over 20 seconds.

 Architecture